danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 ![Horse segmentation with minCUT pooling](/images/2019-07-25/horses.png)

-Finally, we also checked the clustering abilities of minCUT pooling on the popular citations datasets: Cora, Citeseer, and Pubmed.
+Finally, we also checked the clustering abilities of MinCutPool on the popular citations datasets: Cora, Citeseer, and Pubmed.
 As mentioned before, we used the NMI score to see whether the layer was clustering together nodes of the same class.
 Note that the layer did not have access to the labels during training.

 You can check [the paper](https://arxiv.org/abs/1907.00481) to see how minCUT fared in comparison to other methods, but in short: it did well, sometimes by a full order of magnitude better than other methods.